scuzzydude/asimov/asimov.md

 This wealth -- the creativity of our children, is renewable and there is no resource constraints and no cause of conflict.
 It's also the only way we are going solve all the difficult problem we have before us.

-The Foundation should be an open and limited organization, but I believe one concept that should be in the charter is this: Where we see societies where sustenance takes priority over fostering of genius, basic education, and health care, we should bias our efforts to raising that wealth level because that is potential genius -- real value -- that could be lost to mankind forever.
+The Foundation should be an open and limited organization, but I believe one concept that should be in the charter is this: Where we encounter societies where sustenance takes priority over fostering of genius, basic education, and health care, we should bias our efforts to raising that wealth level because that is potential genius -- real treasure -- that could be lost to mankind forever.

 Can a real human organization pull that off?
 That's why there not much dogma.
 It's not ideological and I don't know what the religious objections would be.
 It's not anti-capitalist.
 Capital consists of assets used for the production of goods or services.
 The assets we are quantifying -- mankind's cumulative genius -- is already available to every human on the planet.
 It's a quantification of the existing value of the public domain, and the proportional value additions to this public treasure, measured by responsibility of humans dedicated to preserving this knowledge.